wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/Review-Tool-User-Guide/Workflows.md

 # Defining and using workflows  #

-In addition to default workflows for creating reviews, you can define custom workflows and thresholds based on content policies that are specific to your business.
+In addition to default workflow used for generating reviews, you can define custom workflows and thresholds based on content policies that are specific to your business.
 Content Moderator allows you to use other APIs in addition to its own API as long as a connector for that API is available.

 ## Make sure you have valid credentials ##